Why Is My Cactus Turning Black? 7 Reasons & How To Fix It

 Because the disease will develop without intervention, it’s crucial to block it from the beginning.
 That means eliminating the affected parts of your cacti.

-Cut all the black branches and spines with a small knife or pruning shear.
-Fungal infections can reach remarkably deep, so cut until you no longer see rotten spots remain.
-Infection and rot will badly affect your greens internally and externally.
+Cut all the black branches and spines to remove rot and infection.
+Fungal infections can reach remarkably deep, so cut until you no longer see rotten spots remaining.
+Infection and rot will badly affect your greens, both internally and externally.

 Examine the Root